ppy/osu-wiki/wiki/Community/Forum/en.md

 - [Feature Requests](/wiki/Community/Forum/Feature_Requests): suggestions for osu! development.
 - [Modding Queues](/wiki/Community/Forum/Modding_Queues): beatmap reviews done by other mappers and modders.
 - [Off-Topic](/wiki/Community/Forum/Off-Topic): the place for the not-so-logical discussions.
-- [Abandoned Wasteland](/wiki/Community/Forum/Abandoned_Wasteland): the storage for useless threads.
+- [Abandoned Wasteland](/wiki/Community/Forum/Abandoned_Wasteland): the storage for useless topics.

 Additionally, there are other forums similar to Abandoned Wasteland, which serve technical or managerial purposes and are therefore hidden from the general public.